Pramod4039/Assignment-4/README.md

         As a result, the findTopKElements function's time complexity is O(k * log n), where n is the heap's size.
         Overall, the algorithm effectively preserves the original heap structure while finding the top k elements from the maximum heap.

+4: Shortest subarray with sum atleat K:
+    Algorithm used:
+        In order to hold the cumulative sums of the input array nums, create the prefix sum array prefix_sum with an additional member.
+        Make a deque called deque_window and set min_subarray_length's initial value to a positive integer of infinity.
+        Prefix sums should be calculated and stored in prefix_sum when you iterate through the input array nums.
+        Perform the following for each index i from 0 to length:
+            Update min_subarray_length by taking the minimum between the current value of min_subarray_length and the difference of i and the front element of deque_window as long as deque_window is not empty and the difference between the current prefix sum prefix_sum[i] and the prefix sum at the front of deque_window is greater than or equal to k.
+From deque_window, eliminate the front element.
+            Remove the back element from deque_window while deque_window is not empty and the prefix sum at index i is less than or equal to the prefix sum at the back of deque_window.
+            To deque_window, append the current index, i.
+        If min_subarray_length is not positive infinity, it should be returned as a valid subarray length.
+If not, return -1.
+    Time complexity:
+        This code has an O(n) time complexity, where n is the size of the input array nums.
+The array is iterated through once to compute the prefix sums and once more to determine the shortest subarray length.
+The deque's internal operations (popleft and pop), which typically take constant time, have no impact on the time complexity as a whole.
+As a result, the time complexity of the code is proportional to the size of the input.